ah-naf/SimpleOJ/README.md

 ### Running Code

-SimpleOJ uses Node.js child processes to execute C, C++, and Python code.
+SimpleOJ uses Node.js child processes to execute C, C++, Java and Python code.
 The execution is managed in the backend, ensuring secure and isolated runtime environments for each code snippet.

 ### Technology Stack